Aerodynamic and Hydrodynamic Performance

 about Jim Russell

-"Secrets of Tunnel Boat Design" book!
+"Secrets of Tunnel Boat Design - Second Edition"

 "TBDP Version 8" Software "VBDP Version 8" Software "PropWorks2" software